6 Marketing Automation Mistakes You Might Be Making

 6. Only using Marketing automation as an Email marketing tool

-When using marketing automation can help you automate previously manual tasks and improve your marketing efforts, it is important that you learn how to control such tools so you can maximise the benefit of it.
+Marketing automation can help you automate previously manual tasks and improve your marketing efforts, it is important that you learn how to control such tools so you can maximise the benefit of it.
 Without the human intelligence and a well defined content strategy even the most advanced marketing automation tool will fail to deliver tangible results.
 The success of marketing automation lies in understanding the bigger picture.
 MA is one piece of the puzzle and is there to help you.
 Structuring your digital strategy around marketing automation is your key to success.

-Click here to get in touch today to discuss more about Pardot implementation or further support.
+Get in touch today to discuss more about Pardot implementation or further support.

 Author : Boyana Mancheva